shfty-elysian/elysian-legacy/README.md

 ### Lossless

-* Information is not lost in the transition from artist imagination to data
+* Information is retained in the transition from artist imagination to data

 ### General